144a/AndBKM-15r/README.md

 # AndBKM-15r
 A Simple Android App to emulate the Sony BKM-15r controller for A series BVMs

 AndBKM-15r is very primitive in this stage, and as such there are a number of graphical and logic issues that it still currently has.
-The goal is not to make something extremely feature heavy, but rather to allow for the utility of the BKM 15-r without having to own one.
+The goal is not to make something extremely feature heavy, but rather to allow for the utility of the BKM-15r without having to own one.

 Instructions to get started:
 1) Go out and buy a usb type c to ethernet adapter.